 If you often find yourself running low on battery while you’re out and about, then you might want to keep a portable battery pack handy to help you out.
-Check out the Komando Shop’s 5 port portable power bank that will keep your Android phone and other gadgets charged up and ready when you need them.

 Don’t let the battery blues get you down.
 While a phone with fast-charging tech is ideal, it also helps to get a phone with long battery life to begin with.
 Check out our look at the phones with the best batteries.